nickylogan/Huddlr/README.md

 ```

 #### clientSocket.js
 Everything that depends on Socket.io for the client is configured here including the chat or sendMessage functionality.
 This is done by the sendMessage() method which is responsible for broadcasting the message to the server.
 Basically chatting/sending a message between the client and the server works like this: A client will emmit a message that will then be sent to the client, the server listens for the event chatMessage, the chatSocket in the server will receive it.
-So it works by sending the message to the server first and then the server sends it to the rest of the other clients
+So it works by sending the message to the server first and then the server sends it to the rest of the other clients.
 ```js
     this.sendMessage = function (message) {
         socket.emit(events.CHAT_MESSAGE, message);